vitalik/django-ninja/docs/docs/index.md

 ![Django Ninja](img/hero.png)

-Django Ninja is a web framework for building APIs with Django and Python 3.6+ based type hints.
+Django Ninja is a web framework for building APIs with Django and Python 3.6+ type hints.

 Key features: